-I made a batch of these gluten free scones for a mega Mother’s Day gluten free afternoon tea and this recipe worked brilliantly.
+I first made a batch of these homemade gluten free scones for a mega Mother’s Day gluten free afternoon tea and this recipe worked brilliantly.
 Golden tops with a great rise and perfect scone texture on the inside, these taste glorious topped with lashings of jam and clotted cream.

 This recipe includes a raisin scone variation option, for those who like a fruity addition to their gluten free scones!
 Simply add the raisins or omit them, depending on your personal preferences.